 Jordan still earns north of $ 100 Million in royalties through his Nike deal every year.
 On the other hand, Nike earns billions.
 The investment didn’t go in vain.

-4. The Fundamental mistake in communication – Don’t make it one sided.
+4. The Fundamental Converse Communication mistake – Don’t make it one sided.

 Converse’s fundamental mistake in communication was they started off in a footing of arrogance.
 They thought they were too superior for the talented Athlete.
 On the other hand Nike understood that no matter how cool they are – the deal was about Jordan and not them.
 Rather than approaching it one sided – Nike made sure the conversation included both sides.
 They listened, adapted, and even Included Jordan’s family in the conversation.